 Currently accepting graduate students for Fall 2022

-My research interests include leadership theory and development, adolescent health and wellness, and consumer/behavioral economics.
+Dr. Dodd's research interests include youth leadership development and mentoring, adolescent health and wellness, service-learning, and community engagement.

-My research focus is transdisciplinary, reflecting my interests and beliefs about the complexity of human behavior, particularly with regard to adolescents and health.
+My research focus is transdisciplinary, reflecting my interests and beliefs about the complexity of human behavior, particularly with regard to adolescents and their well-being.
 As the Director of the Center for Adolescent Resiliency, I work collaboratively with scientists and practitioners from many academic disciplines (e.g. communication, human development, counseling, education, human nutrition, family & consumer science, health).
-Our work looks at contexts and individual factors from socioecological and developmental perspectives, always seeking to understand how and why individuals can be equipped, motivated, and supported to adopt behaviors that promote and sustain health across multiple domains of life.
-I also prefer to work collaboratively in order to identify and enlist expertise, experience, and methodology to best answer diverse research questions and test new models.
-As a result, most of my research projects through CAR utilize mixed methods and multiple analytical approaches.
+Our work looks at contexts and individual factors from socioecological and developmental perspectives, always seeking to understand how and why individuals can be equipped, motivated, and supported to adopt behaviors that promote and sustain health across multiple life domains.
+I value working collaboratively in order to identify and enlist expertise, experience, and methodology to best answer diverse research questions and test new models.
+Consequently, most of my research projects utilize mixed methods.

-During the past eight years, I have worked closely with a variety of community partners to honor Texas Tech University's strategic commitment to engaged scholarship.
-Currently we have several research, education, and outreach/service projects in collaboration with United Supermarkets (United Future Leaders), Covenant Health Systems (the BodyMind Initiative), the Talkington Foundation, Lubbock Christian University Department of Nursing, Texas 4-H, and multiple school districts across the South Plains.
-I firmly believe that community-based research and engagement is necessary to the growth of Texas Tech University and to the overall well-being of young people and their families in west Texas.
+During the past decade, I have worked closely with a variety of community partners to support Texas Tech University's strategic commitment to engaged scholarship, including United Supermarkets, the Talkington Foundation, Lubbock Independent School District and other area school districts, TTU Early Head Start, Communities in Schools, Lubbock County juvenile justice programs, Texas AgriLife Extension/4-H, and many other community organizations.
+I firmly believe that community-based research and engagement is necessary to the growth of Texas Tech University and to the overall well-being of young people and families across Texas.